8 Best Homeowners Insurance Companies in Maryland of 2025

 In Maryland, home insurance costs differently for each homeowner.

-That’s because there are many factors that can determine your rate.
+That’s because many factors can determine your rate.

 The insurer’s goal is to keep costs down.
 As such, the insurer would like to spend as little as possible.

-So, when a homeowners insurance company considers the many factors and determines there is a higher chance of you making a claim, then that is a red flag and will definitely increase your rate.
+So, when a homeowners insurance company considers the many factors and determines a higher chance of you making a claim, that is a red flag and will increase your rate.

 The following factors impact your home insurance rates: